Guides / Agencies

 [Your name]

-Notice what's not in this email: no lengthy explanation of how monitoring works, no technical jargon, no comparison table.
-Just three bullet points that a business owner cares about.
+Notice what's not in either email: no lengthy explanation of how monitoring works, no technical jargon, no comparison table.
+Just concrete things a business owner cares about.
 You know if it's down before their customers do.
 SSL won't expire.
 They get a report.

 The Monthly Report as a Retention Tool

-The difference between an invoice and a proof of value
+The difference between an invoice and proof of value

 The agencies earning the most from WordPress maintenance aren't the ones doing the most work.
 They're the ones who can prove value.
 A monthly monitoring report that shows 99.9% uptime and 2 prevented incidents is proof.
 An invoice without context is just a bill.